mahmedmajeedai/social-support-agent/README.md

 # Social Support Agent

 This project is demonstrating **Generative AI + Agentic AI** for automating social support application decisions.
-It is built around the case study requirements of a government social security department:contentReference[oaicite:0]{index=0}.
+It is built around the case study requirements of a government social security department.

 ---